interlay/bots/README.md

 TypeScript utility to load test cross-chain systems based on XCLAIM (currently only targeting PolkaBTC).

+This bot is in a very early stage, expect crashes.
+Bug reports, fixes and suggestions are welcome!

 ## Getting started

 There are several environment variables which need to be set to run the bot.
 Edit `.env.local` and/or `.env.testnet`.
 You can then run `source .env.local` or `source .env.testnet` to set these variables in the environment.